Regression Discontinuity Designs Under Interference: Introduction

-A characteristic of our setting is the dependence induced by network structures that may introduce correlations in both outcome and score variables, as well as interference sets that potentially overlap.
-As commonly shown in the literature on dependent data, we establish that under a weak dependence condition limiting the growth rate of network links, our local polynomial estimators maintain the same asymptotic distribution as under independent data.
-While this result might suggest that inference can proceed under the simplifying assumption of i.i.d. data, we argue that network-induced dependence must be explicitly accounted for.
+A characteristic of our setting is the dependence induced by network structures in both outcome and score variables, as well as by overlapping interference sets.
+In line with the literature on local polynomial estimation with dependent data, we establish that under a weak dependence condition limiting the growth rate of network links, our estimators maintain the same asymptotic distribution as under independent data.
+Despite this result suggesting that inference may proceed as with i.i.d. data, we argue that network-induced dependence must be explicitly accounted for.
 In particular, the possible presence of a non-negligible fraction of individuals sharing the same distance measure and the fixed bandwidth perspective of bias-correction methods can distort conventional inference.
-To this end, we develop a novel variance estimator that accounts for correlation induced by the network.
-To the best of our knowledge, aside from the work of \citet{bartalotti}-who analyzed clustered settings where all units in a cluster lie on the same side of the cutoff- this is the first contribution to address network dependence in RDDs.
+We therefore develop a novel variance estimator that accounts for network-induced correlation.
+To the best of our knowledge, aside from \citet{bartalotti}-who analyzes clustered settings where all units in a cluster lie on the same side of the cutoff- this is the first contribution to address network dependence in RDDs, even regardless of the presence of interference.

-Our analysis is complemented by a simulation study and by an empirical illustration using data from PROGRESA/Oportunidades, where we estimate the direct and spillover effects of the program on children's school attendance, with interference sets defined by village, grade, and gender.
+Our analysis is complemented by a simulation study and an empirical application using data from PROGRESA/Oportunidades, where we estimate the direct and indirect effects of the program on children’s school attendance, defining interference sets by village, grade, and gender.
+We find an overall direct effect of about $0.07$, closely matching the direct effects reported by \citet{lalive} and \citet{apr}.
+In contrast, the overall indirect effect is notably larger than the indirect effect of about $0.02$ found in these studies.
+Importantly, our estimates capture local boundary effects within treated villages, whereas existing estimates, relying on on village-level randomization, compare eligible and ineligible individuals across treated and untreated villages, thus reflecting average effects over broader populations.